 The appropriations received on the SBR do not agree with appropriations received on the Statement of Changes in Net Position.
-The difference of \$24.9 billion is due to the FMS Trust Fund receipts from foreign governments that liquidate contract authority, but are not recorded as appropriations, on the Statement of Changes in Net Position.
-These receipts are transferred from the receipt account to cover disbursements as they occur, similar to the receipt of appropriations.
+The difference of \$24 billion is due to the FMS Trust Fund contract authority not being reported as appropriation received on the Statement of Changes in Net Position.